NCWAS Community Science Projects

 Our 3 goals are to 1) contribute to the productivity of kestrels in North Central Washington in hopes that the population in the area stabilizes over time; 2) Engage volunteers in gathering information useful to science and sharing that data, and 3) Engage researchers in a cooperative study of this population of American kestrels.

-Over the next several years we plan to put up approximately 250 Kestrel boxes primarily in the Waterville Plateau area which should help boost population numbers.
-As of October 2023, with the help of dozens of volunteers, we monitor over 180 boxes.
+Over the next several years we plan to put up approximately 250 Kestrel boxes primarily in the Waterville Plateau area, which should help boost population numbers.
+As of February 2026, with the help of 40+ volunteers, we monitor 215 boxes.
+Click here to view a copy of our 5-year data summary.

 For the past nine years, Virginia Palumbo has been conducting twice-monthly community science bird surveys at Beebe.
 This data is then shared with the Washington Department of Fish and Wildlife which oversees Beebe Springs.
 The data is used to assess the increase and diversification of species.
 163 bird species have been seen to date.
 If you would like to participate in this survey on the first and third Wednesday of each month, please contact Virginia at vwpalumbo@gmail.com